brightfav/2.GIT_Project/README.md

 ![3 creating and switching to a  new branch](https://github.com/brightfav/git-project-2/assets/107005839/5324f43c-872d-4320-98e6-8938e75904b4)

-so show all the branch in my local git repository i use the command below.
+so show all the branches in my local git repository I use the command below.

 ***git branch***

-the image below shows all the availabel branch in my local repository
+the image below shows all the available branches in my local repository

 ![4 listing all the branch in the local directory](https://github.com/brightfav/git-project-2/assets/107005839/ba81ebc8-4da0-44fc-952b-7d8aba437916)

-to change to another branch i typed the command below
+to change to another branch I typed the command below

 ***git checkout branch-name***